bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 ### When to use it

-While it might seem like a slow process,[^slow] the kind of deep buy-in that comes from a true consensus can be extremely valuable: everyone feels like they contributed to the results and everyone feels motivated to follow through on the plan.
+While it might not be a particularly fast process,[^slow] the kind of deep buy-in that comes from a true consensus can be extremely valuable: everyone feels like they contributed to the results and everyone feels motivated to follow through on the plan.

 I like to use consensus whenever I can because I want everyone motivated and fully bought in.
 I also like to use it any time no one person understands all the details, because then you need to make the decision together anyway.

 ### Pitfalls

 Sometimes leadership by conviction can masquerade as leadership by consensus.
 This means a leader pretends to get consensus, but they consistently reject feedback and disagreement and only consider the matter resolved when their point of view prevails.
-I've seen charismatic leaders get away with some of this kind of ugly behavior without too much bad blood, but I think they'd be better off admitting that they are the one making the decision, rather than pretending it's a group decision.
+I've seen charismatic leaders get away with some of this kind of ugly behavior without too much bad blood, but I think they'd be better off admitting that they are the one making the decision, rather than pretending it's a group decision.[^angry]

 Leadership by consensus can run into trouble when leaders are listening, but people aren't willing to honestly speak up about their concerns.
 This is usually a sign of a deeper problem like lack of trust.